Periods - the facts

 - The 'loss' is mostly blood, which can be bright red, dark red or dark brown, and sometimes has some clots (dark lumps of blood) in it.

-- How long a period lasts and the time between periods varies for different women.
+- How long a period lasts (often between about 4 and 7 days) and the time between periods varies (often between about 3 and 5 weeks) for different women.